- There are 40 species of snakes found in Illinois.

 5. Western Mud Snake (Farancia abacura)

-Black kingsnakes grow to an average length of 3-4 feet.
+Kingsnakes grow to an average length of 3-4 feet.
 They’re almost entirely black, except for thin, white bands that run down their bodies.
 They prefer living in grasslands, shrublands, or areas bordering wetlands or streams.
-Black kingsnakes aren’t venomous, but that doesn’t stop them from consuming other venomous snakes.
+Kingsnakes aren’t venomous, but that doesn’t stop them from consuming other venomous snakes.

 These snakes only occupy the southern half of Illinois.
 They’re sometimes mistaken for other black snakes in Illinois.
 But, only the black kingsnake bears the distinctive pale bands around its body.